lunarc/lunarc_docs/docs/index.md

 # Welcome to the LUNARC Documentation

-LUNARC is the high-performance computing (HPC) centre at Lund University, providing compute resources and support to researchers across Sweden through [NAISS](https://www.naiss.se/).
+LUNARC is the high-performance computing (HPC) centre at Lund University, providing compute resources and support to researchers at Lund university.
+LUNARC is also a branch of [NAISS](https://www.naiss.se/) providing support and training on a national level.
 The primary resource is the **COSMOS** cluster, running [SLURM](https://slurm.schedmd.com/) for job scheduling.

 This documentation covers everything from first-time login to advanced job scripting.
 Use the tabs below to find the right starting point for you.